35percent/11tystarter/src/posts/aylesham-centre-decision-the-backlash.md

 ---

-The [recent decision](https://gat04-live-1517c8a4486c41609369c68f30c8-aa81074.divio-media.org/filer_public/03/70/0370039b-2c8d-40c2-be40-4654361c7a8b/appeal_decision_3366760_180526.pdf) by the government Inspector to reject Berkeley Homes’ proposals for the Aylesham Centre provoked much criticism from pro-development quarters,  with the local [Aylesham Community Action](https://www.ayleshamcommunityaction.co.uk/) (ACA) campaign often cast [as NIMBYs](https://capx.co/the-nimbys-have-conquered-peckham), denying people the opportunity of a new home, because of misguided heritage concerns.
+The [recent decision](https://gat04-live-1517c8a4486c41609369c68f30c8-aa81074.divio-media.org/filer_public/03/70/0370039b-2c8d-40c2-be40-4654361c7a8b/appeal_decision_3366760_180526.pdf) by the government Inspector to reject Berkeley Homes’ proposals for the Aylesham Centre provoked much criticism from pro-development quarters, with the local [Aylesham Community Action](https://www.ayleshamcommunityaction.co.uk/) (ACA) campaign often cast [as NIMBYs](https://capx.co/the-nimbys-have-conquered-peckham), denying people the opportunity of a new home, because of misguided heritage concerns [^x]

 The Inquiry Inspector did indeed reject the application on heritage grounds.
 [Hashi Mohamed](https://uk.linkedin.com/in/hashi-mohamed-82b5515b?trk=public_post_feed-actor-name) the ACA’s barrister at the Inquiry has provided a [measured commentary](https://www.linkedin.com/posts/hashi-mohamed-82b5515b_aylesham-appeal-decision-activity-7465631706012598272-9Noz) of the decision,  decrying *‘hysterical rhetoric’* and pointing out that heritage goes beyond buildings, encompassing *‘the people, the culture and history of Peckham’*.
 He encourages people to read the [full decision](https://gat04-live-1517c8a4486c41609369c68f30c8-aa81074.divio-media.org/filer_public/03/70/0370039b-2c8d-40c2-be40-4654361c7a8b/appeal_decision_3366760_180526.pdf).